hml230/loan-default-risks-analysis/README.md

 ## Background and Introduction

-This project is a port to PyTorch from a collaborated project I did with some colleagues.
+This project is a port to PyTorch from a collaborated project I did.
 The task proposed selection of a loan/credit default dataset and develop classification models to predict or investigate factors that influence whether a borrower would default, recorded as `0` (non-default) or `1` (default) in the `default_ind` variable.

 The networks were previously in Tensorflow, but I saw PyTorch offered a better interface and development experimence, so I ported them.